john-yohan-park/ImagePro/README.md

 # ImagePro

 Fullstack web app that
-- detects an image's edges and re-renders it black & white solely consisting of its edges
+- detects an image's edges and renders it black & white solely consisting of its edges
 - conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel

 Feel free to clone this repository and run the application locally.